RISE-UNIBAS/TEIworkshop/section1.md

 is dedicated "To Mlle Sklodowska with the respect and the friendship of the author P. Curie."

-Together they speak enormously, but about physic or themselves.
+Together they speak enormously, but about physics or themselves.
 ```
 Based on: “Marie Curie, So Honorable Woman”, in *The collected stories of Lydia Davis*